hoodunit/purescript-payload/README.md

   </img>
 </a>

-Payload is an HTTP server library for PureScript inspired by [Rust's Rocket](https://rocket.rs/) and [Haskell's Servant](https://haskell-servant.readthedocs.io/en/stable/).
+Payload is an HTTP server and client library for PureScript inspired by [Rust's Rocket](https://rocket.rs/) and [Haskell's Servant](https://haskell-servant.readthedocs.io/en/stable/).

 The basic idea: write one API spec.
 Write handlers as functions returning data.
 Get for free: